asokero/rocking-giraffe/README.md

 # rocking-giraffe
-Plans and photos of my Rocking Giraffe project released in Creative Commons Attribution-ShareAlike 4.0 International License.
+Plans and photos of my Rocking Giraffe project. released in Creative Commons Attribution-ShareAlike 4.0 International License.

 ## About the project

-This repository features documentation for my first woodworking project the Rocking Giraffe.
-Featured are rough blueprints, some photos and sizes of the parts etc.
+This repository features documentation from my first woodworking project the Rocking Giraffe.
+Featured here are rough blueprints, some photos and other info.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/rocking-giraffe-final.jpg" width="400">

-The project was started the day my daughter was born in 2017, and finished for her first bithday a year later.
+The project was started the day my daughter was born in 2017, and finished for her first bithday one year later.
 It was inspired by a photo of a rocking giraffe I found from Pinterest.

 At this point the repository has the basic plans, drawn in svg-format with Inkscape - an open source vector drawing application.
 This svg plan is the one and only I used to make my giraffe, so it is not a perfect and the most accurate drawing.
 But it works as a guideline for creating your own "rocker" and leaves you a fair bit of room for your own creativity.
 Also some "process photos" are available for reference.

-I you end up using or get inspired by this, please let me know :)
+If you find this info useful or  your own project is inspired by this, please let me know :)

 [twitter.com/asokero](https://twitter.com/asokero)